Caleb S.

 Now that you’ve gathered your main points, you need to organize them in a logical structure.
 Outline the structure of your essay with a clear introduction, body paragraphs, and conclusion.
 Here are the main points you should include in your first outline:

-• Thesis Statement: State the main thesis of your essay. presents your main argument.
+• Thesis: State the thesis statement of your essay to present your main argument.
 It should clearly mention your position on the topic and how you are going to argue for it.

 • Body Paragraphs: The body paragraph outline should contain the topic sentence and supporting points.
 Mention clear and concise topic sentences that introduce the main point of each paragraph.